-The 2020 STIP Fund Estimate identifies net new capacity only in the two years added to the STIP, FY 2023-24 and FY 2024-25.
+The 2022 STIP Fund Estimate identifies net new capacity only in the two years added to the STIP, FY 2025-26 and FY 2026-27.
 No new capacity is identified for the first three years.
-Due to the lack of new capacity in the early years of the STIP, projects with cost increases that are currently programmed in the first three years of the STIP may be delayed to the last two years of the STIP.
+Due to the lack of new capacity in the early years of the STIP, counties with cost increases that want to program additional STIP funds in the first three years would need to identify another project in the early years to delay.
+If the county does not identify another project with commensurate programming to delay, the original project may be delayed to the last two years of the STIP.